From the World Heritage inscription for the Old City of Acre:

 The Old City of Acre was once the leading port in the Middle East, not just of Israel.
 It is on the same level of Alexandria and Constantinople in terms of port activity.
 According to history, Acre was incorporated into the empire of Alexander the Great until the city was seized by Ptolemy II.
 During that time, the city was renamed to Ptolemais until the 2nd century BCE.
 This was the city’s name until the time of the Muslim Conquest wherein the ancient name Acre was restored.
 This led to some confusion for the Crusaders in 1104.

 From then on, Acre was inhabited and continues to be although the city underwent a lot of conquest and destruction that it gradually fell into decay.
 The most recent invasion or conquest was in the mid-13th century when the control of the city was taken from the Crusaders.
-By the 14th and 15th centuries, it has become a large fishing village and continues to be up to the modern times.
+By the 14th and 15th centuries, it has become a large fishing village and continues to be up to modern times.

-The structures and monuments that have existed and survived in the Old City of Acre are the sole reminder of its long and storied past.
+The structures and monuments that have existed and survived in the Old City of Acre are the sole reminders of its long and storied past.
 Hence, UNESCO and the local government have joined hand in hand in restoring and preserving these important monuments that serve as the sole reminder of the city’s long history.
 Below are some of the most notable landmarks that you will find in the Old City of Acre:

 Hospitaller Refectory – This is an ancient structure made with complex of halls under the citadel and prison in the Old City of Acre.
 This was used and built for by the Knights Hospitaller, according to archaeologists.
 It is just one structure that belongs to the Hospitaller’s Citadel and a part of the defense structure in Acre.
-The structure consists of semi-joined halls, Gothic church, dungeon, a large hall and refectory or dining room.
+The structure consists of semi-joined halls, Gothic church, dungeon, a large hall, and refectory or dining room.

 Citadel of Acre – This is an Ottoman fortification that makes up a huge portion of what is left of the citadel today.
 This structure was built on the foundation of the Knights Hospitaller citadel.
 It was built primarily as a defensive structure to reinforce the northern wall of the city.